nikolayg/nikgrozev-website/_posts/blog/2014-03-21-java-8-in-a-nutshell.md

 status: publish
 excerpt:
     Oracle has officially released JDK 8, featuring long-awaited language features like lambdas and a new Date-Time API.
-This posts gives a brief overview of the new functional programming features in Java ...
+This post gives a brief overview of the new functional programming features in Java ...
 categories:
 - Miscellaneous